skeletoboy/Three-Route-Express-Application-HW/README.md

 # Three-Route-Express-Application-HW
-Node Express application that leads to github of previous homework projects
+Node Express application that leads to github repositories of previous homework projects

+index.html file is in public folder

 [Link to website](https://burnt-maize-visitor.glitch.me/)